-An oiling plug is provided in the steering gear housing and this should be kept filled with steam cylinder oil.
+An oil plug is provided in the steering gear housing and this should be kept filled with a good grade of gear lubricant.

 Zerk connections are provided at both ends of the steering connecting rod and on each of the tie rod ends and kingbolts and these should be filled with soft cup grease every 500 miles.